marty-bruck-vineti/camunda-java-poc/README.md

 - Unit tests that exercise the features and test workflows used in the POC

 ## Running the Demo
-To start the Service, just run:
+To start the Service, first make sure an activemq broker is running locally, then run:

 `./mvnw spring-boot:run`